banerjeeee/banerjeeee/README.md

 - 🌱 I’m currently learning advanced .NET Core features and microservices architecture.
 - 💞️ I’m looking to collaborate on .NET open-source projects and innovative cloud solutions.
 - 📫 How to reach me: real.animesh.banerjee@gmail.com
-- ⚡ Fun fact: I love solving complex algorithms and enjoy wat chess in my free time.
+- ⚡ Fun fact: I love solving complex algorithms and enjoy watching anime in my free time.

 <!---
 banerjeeee/banerjeeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.